Jiuzhaigou National Park

 Depending on your travel plan, a trip to Jiuzhaigou could be as short as just three days.
 But in most cases, I encourage people to spend at least six days in the beautiful Aba area of Northern Sichuan.

 Update March 2018: On 8 August 2017 a 7.0 earthquake damaged considerably the Jiuzhaigou National Park and forced the Chinese government to close the park to visitors.
 On 3 March 2018 some parts of the National Park were reopened to visitors, including Shuzheng Valley and Zechawa Valley (the Rize Valley still remains closed).

-At the present moment there are some restrictions.
-To visit the National Park you need to book the tickets in advance, the number of visitors per day are limited to 2,000, and you can’t visit the park as freely as before.
+At the present moment, there are some restrictions.
+To visit the National Park you need to book the tickets in advance, the number of visitors per day is limited to 2,000, and you can’t visit the park as freely as before.
 The entrance ticket and the sightseeing bus costs 200 Yuan per person.

 Challenges of getting in and out of Jiuzhaigou